Johannes Müller Argoviensis,

 family was described by Johannes Müller Argoviensis in 1865.

-Found in Thailand, where it grows in rich peat and gets a lots of water
+soil and gets a lots of water

 The stem can grow up to 30 centimetres in diameter, and reach a high